Why restless legs get worse in your 40s (the hormone-dopamine connection)

 Temperature management.
 RLS symptoms are typically worse in warmth and relieved by cool.
 A cool shower before bed, keeping the bedroom cool, and avoiding electric blankets or heated mattress pads can meaningfully reduce evening symptom severity.
 This isn’t a fix, but it’s a reliable symptom management tool.

 Reducing or eliminating alcohol in the evening.
-Alcohol disrupts dopamine regulation and suppresses REM sleep architecture — both of which worsen restless legs.
+Alcohol disrupts dopamine regulation and suppresses REM sleep architecture, both of which worsen restless legs.
 Even one or two drinks in the evening predictably increases RLS severity in many women.
 This is worth a two-week experiment if you drink regularly.
+Alcohol also amplifies the evening anxiety pattern that often shows up alongside RLS in perimenopausal women.

 What to skip